The most useful software is sometimes rendered useless by poor or

 It's kept up-to-date with the software and can answer almost any

-A new on-line version of the help can be found on
+An up-to-date version of the help, with hyperlinks, can be found on

 This is maintained by Carlo Teubner.